-- Contractual agreements contain all CMS-required provisions - They comply with the Medicare compliance program requirements described in this guide - They comply with any applicable Medicare operational requirements
+- Notification to ATRIO prior to contracting with downstream entities - Contractual agreements contain all CMS-required provisions - Downstream entities comply with the Medicare compliance program requirements described in this guide - Downstream entities comply with any applicable Medicare operational requirements

 Not every subcontractor is considered a downstream entity.
 Only those entities who provide administrative or health care services for ATRIO's Medicare Advantage and Prescription Drug Plan products may be downstream entities.
 Review this grid to help you determine who is a downstream entity for your organization.
 If you have additional questions, feel free to contact us for assistance at compliance@atriohp.com.